Arkin1/AlgoDistinctSolutions/Readme.md

 3. Compute the embeddings(tf-idf, w2v, safe) of the preprocessed dataset.
 4. Compute the evalution based on the embeddings.
 The results from the evaluation step are saved in the Data/Validation in csv format.

+## Note
+The entire repository was tested just on WSL2 using the Ubuntu distro.